^

 Prevention

-Preventive examinations and breast ultrasonography should be performed annually, starting from the age of 20.
+Preventive examinations and ultrasound examinations of the mammary glands should be carried out annually, starting from the age of 20.

-• Do not smoke or abuse alcohol;
+• do not smoke or abuse alcohol;

 Forecast